Step Towards Relief: Achilles Tendinopathy and Shockwave Therapy

 How does shockwave therapy for Achilles tendinopathy work?

-The treatment involves using a handheld device on the lubricated skin, akin to ultrasound, where high-energy acoustic waves create controlled microtrauma.
-This prompts the body’s natural healing response, leading to increased blood vessel formation, nutrient delivery, and tissue repair, effectively reducing pain and inflammation.
-Multiple sessions, typically spaced a week apart, yield the best results.
+A handheld device is used on the lubricated skin, similar to ultrasound.
+High-energy acoustic waves create controlled microtrauma, triggering the body’s natural healing process.
+This promotes blood vessel growth, nutrient delivery, and tissue repair, which reduces pain and inflammation.
+Multiple sessions, typically spaced a week apart, give the best results.

-When combined with physical therapy and other modalities, shockwave therapy proves highly effective for Achilles tendinopathy, even when conservative methods have failed, often avoiding the need for surgery.
-It’s also successful in treating plantar fasciitis, supported by evidence from numerous high-quality randomized clinical trials.
+When combined with physical therapy, shockwave therapy is effective for Achilles tendinopathy, even when other treatments have failed.
+It can often avoid the need for surgery.
+It’s also successful in treating plantar fasciitis, with support from numerous high-quality clinical trials.

 Does the research support its use for Achilles tendinopathy?

-The study involved 50 patients with chronic and stubborn insertional Achilles tendinopathy who had not responded to three months of various treatments, including physiotherapy, local injections of anesthetic and/or corticosteroids, and nonsteroidal anti-inflammatory drugs.
+The study involved 50 patients who had chronic insertional Achilles tendinopathy.
+These patients had not responded to three months of treatments, such as physiotherapy, local injections of anesthetics and/or corticosteroids, and nonsteroidal anti-inflammatory drugs.

-Randomly divided into two groups, one group received eccentric loading treatment while the other underwent shockwave therapy.
-Pain, function, and activity were assessed as outcome measures.
+The participants were randomly divided into two groups.
+One group received eccentric loading treatment, while the other underwent shockwave therapy.
+Pain, function, and activity were the outcome measures.

-The results showed that the shockwave therapy group achieved significantly better outcomes for all measures.
-After four months of treatment, 66% of the shockwave therapy group either fully recovered or experienced significant improvement, in contrast to only 24% in the eccentric loading group.
-Moreover, 18 out of 25 patients in the eccentric loading group opted to switch to shockwave therapy after four months.
+The results showed that the shockwave therapy group had significantly better outcomes.
+After four months, 66% of the shockwave therapy group fully recovered or showed significant improvement.
+In comparison, only 24% in the eccentric loading group showed similar progress.
+Additionally, 18 out of 25 patients in the eccentric loading group chose to switch to shockwave therapy after four months.

-By incorporating this innovative technique, you can offer your patients a highly effective and evidence-based alternative for managing Achilles tendinopathy.
-The treatment’s ability to promote blood flow, tissue repair, and reduce inflammation makes it a valuable addition to your therapeutic arsenal.
-With its proven success in clinical trials and positive patient responses, Shockwave Therapy can empower your practice to help patients recover faster from Achilles tendinopathy and increase your revenues more easily.
+By incorporating this innovative technique, you can provide your patients with a highly effective, evidence-based alternative for managing Achilles tendinopathy.
+The treatment promotes blood flow, aids tissue repair, and reduces inflammation, making it a valuable addition to your therapeutic options.
+With proven success in clinical trials and positive patient feedback, Shockwave Therapy can help your practice accelerate patient recovery from Achilles tendinopathy while boosting your revenue.